Q: Picard's Trial, the Continuum, and the Limits of Judgment

 Q's final recorded exchange with Picard reframed decades of antagonism as a prolonged, uneven form of instruction.
 His later appearance to Jack Crusher suggested that the trial's institutional language could outlive Picard even when Picard's own case had closed.

-In Picard scholarship, Q remains indispensable because he turns Star Trek's moral vocabulary into an examination record.
+In the historical record of Picard's command, Q remains indispensable because he turned Starfleet's moral vocabulary into an examination record.
 His legacy is not a single mission outcome but a recurring question: whether exploration without humility becomes another form of domination.